-The Titan Degree Audit (TDA) serves as an advising tool for both students and academic advisers.
-The report provides information on student progress towards the completion of general education, major and other degree requirements.
-Students can access their TDA by logging on to TITAN Online and selecting the "Student Academics" tab.
-The student's campus-wide ID number and PIN are required to log in.
+The Titan Degree Audit (TDA) serves as the official advising tool for both students and academic advisers.
+The report provides information on student progress towards the completion of general education, major and other degree requirements, and will follow the student's progress from admission to graduation.
+Visit fullerton.edu/aac for instructions on accessing the TDA and the Titan Advising Network.